Arthur P Goldberg, PhD Email Arthur Goldberg

 At Sloan-Kettering, Dr. Goldberg co-designed and co-developed the cBioPortal for Cancer Genomics, a website that enables researchers to visualize and analyze multiple types of cancer genetic data.
 The cBioPortal stores all of the NCI’s reduced Cancer Genome Atlas (TCGA) data, along with data from multiple other studies.

+Dr. Goldberg is an Associate Professor for the Department of Genetics and Genomic Sciences and the Icahn Institute for Data Science and Genomic Technology.
 As a member of the Seaver Autism Center in the Icahn School of Medicine at Mount Sinai, Prof. Goldberg studied the genetic causes of autism.
 He was the founding Director of the Bioinformatic Hub for the NIMH-funded Autism Sequencing Consortium (ASC).
 The Hub stores published and unpublished sequence data and called variants from autism studies by ASC members and provides secure, shared data access and cluster computing to ASC members.
 Dr. Goldberg built a three person bioinformatics team for the Seaver Center.

 Autism, Bacterial Genetics, Bioinformatics, Biomedical Informatics, Biophysics, Cancer Genetics, Cell Biology, Computational Biology, Computer Simulation, Genetics, Genomics, Human Genetics and Genetic Disorders, Mathematical Modeling of Biomedical Systems, Mathematical and Computational Biology, Systems Biology